Fast Training of Diffusion Models with Masked Transformers: Conclusions

 \section{Conclusions}

-In this work, we proposed MaskDiT, an efficient approach to training diffusion models with masked transformers.
-Inspired by the intuition that there exists high redundancy in an image, we randomly masked out a large portion of the image patches, which significantly reduces the training overhead per iteration.
-To better accommodate masked training for diffusion models, we first introduced an asymmetric encoder-decoder diffusion backbone, where the DiT encoder only takes visible tokens and after injecting masked tokens, the lightweight DiT decoder takes full tokens.
-We also incorporated an MAE reconstruction loss into the DSM objective, where we reconstruct the input values of masked tokens and predict the score of unmasked tokens.
-On the class-conditional ImageNet-256$\times$256 generation benchmark, we demonstrated a better training efficiency for our proposed MaskDiT with a competitive performance with the state-of-the-art generative models.
+In this work, we propose MaskDiT, an efficient approach to training diffusion models with masked transformers.
+We randomly mask out a large portion of the image patches, which significantly reduces the training overhead per iteration.
+To better accommodate masked training for diffusion models, we first introduce an asymmetric encoder-decoder diffusion backbone, where the DiT encoder only takes visible tokens and the lightweight DiT decoder takes full tokens after injecting masked tokens.
+We also incorporate an auxiliary reconstruction loss into the DSM objective, where we reconstruct the input values of masked tokens and predict the score of unmasked tokens.
+On the class-conditional ImageNet-256$\times$256 and ImageNet-512$\times$512 generation benchmarks, we demonstrated a better training efficiency for our proposed MaskDiT with a competitive performance with the state-of-the-art generative models.